cjratcliff/ml-compiled/docs/natural_language_processing.rst

 Unlabelled
 ________________
-A list of some of the most frequently used unlabelled datasets and text corpora, suitable for tasks like generative text modelling and learning word embeddings.
+A list of some of the most frequently used unlabelled datasets and text corpora, suitable for tasks like language modelling and learning word embeddings.

 * `1 Billion Word Language Model Benchmark <http://www.statmt.org/lm-benchmark/>`_
 * `Common Crawl <http://commoncrawl.org/the-data/>`_